raj-pas/ai-recycle-app/README.md

 ```bash
 $ streamlit run app.py
 ```
 This would run the application server in the default 8501 port.
-You can change the port by setting the PORT environment variable.
+You can access the application by visiting http://localhost:8501 in your browser.